SEP 05 2023 Resources Ebook

 You play a unique role as your organization’s “air traffic controller” since procurement “sees” everything happening across different departments.
 This unique perspective allows your team to combine all the pieces and make informed decisions that benefit your entire organization.

-In addition to cost savings, risk management is another misleading metric.
-It’s been a central part of supply chain operations for as long as the factory has existed, ensuring that vital components arrive on time and production keeps running smoothly.
-Yet, for many procurement professionals, risk management is the elephant in the room that’s often overlooked or misunderstood.
+Although integral to supply chain operations for as long as the factory has existed, for too many suppliers and procurement professionals, risk management is the ‘elephant in the room’ that’s often overlooked or misunderstood.

 “Ten years ago, there was absolute denial about the responsibility of procurement to do something with risk management because it was the worst hot potato in the enterprise,” says Conrad.
 “Nobody wanted to be responsible for why the security and privacy reviews took two months to get done.”